tracktownsoftware/SpreadsheetGearCodeSamples_JupyterCSharp/docs/SampleCodeInVSCode.md

-# Options to view and run SpreadsheetGear sample code in Visual Studio Code: #
+# Options to view and run SpreadsheetGear sample code in Visual Studio Code #

 ## Open a Github Codespace in a browser based VSCode editor (no install required) ##
 1. [Github Codespaces Overview](https://docs.github.com/en/codespaces/overview)